shawna-p/mysterious-messenger/docs/_build/html/_sources/cg-albums.rst.txt

 `name`
     A string.
 Typically this ends up being the same as ``img`` below if you define your CGs as described above, but you could also do something like::

-        GalleryImage("CGs/Common/special.webp", "cg common_5")
+        GalleryImage("cg common_5", "CGs/Common/special.webp")

     This would have the same effect as if you'd defined ``cg common_5`` using the ``image`` declaration.

 `img`
     A Displayable, typically a string with the name of the image for this CG as it should appear in the album.
 Can be omitted if it is the same as ``name``.
+If this is the file path to the image, you should use the ``name`` property to give the CG a "script-friendly" name, as that's the one you'll use to unlock it in-game.

 `thumbnail`
     Optional.
 An image path or displayable for the thumbnail as it should appear in the Gallery.
 Should be 155x155 pixels.
 If not provided, the CG is scaled and cropped to fit the thumbnail size.